-- 1. Expand the Fetch Upstream drop-down menu on the right.
-You can - Compare the branches and see new changes in the main repository - Fetch and merge: takes changes from the upstream branch to yours. - 2.
-Let's click Fetch and merge: after the process, your branch is mentioned as up to date with qgis/QGIS-Documentation:master.

-- 2. Click on enter a unique name in the text field to create a new branch.
-The name of the new branch should relate to the problem you intend to fix.
-The Branch: master button should now say Branch: branch\name - 3.
-You are ready to start new changes on top of it.
+- 1. Expand the Sync fork drop-down menu on the right.
+You can: - Compare the branches and see new changes in the upstream branch you do not yet have in yours - Fetch and merge: brings changes from the upstream branch into yours. - 2.
+Click Fetch and merge: after the process, your branch is mentioned as up to date with qgis/QGIS-Documentation:master. - 2.
+Click on enter a unique name in the text field to create a new branch.
+It is advised that the name of the new branch relates to the problem you intend to fix.
+Convenient for identifying the branch later.